SG345/pos/README.md

 Options available for end-user-

-1     : Load inventory details from a local file.
+1     : Load inventory details from a local file. (sample file "input.txt" is included in this directory)

 2     : Manually enter inventory details.